 Awarded to the outstanding young computer professional of the year, selected on the basis of a single recent major technical or service contribution.
 This award is accompanied by a prize of $35,000.
 The candidate must have been 35 years of age or less at the time the qualifying contribution was made.
-Financial support of the Grace Murray Hopper Award is provided by Google.
+Effective with the 2013 award, the financial sponsor of the Grace Murray Hopper Award is Microsoft Research.

 Martin Casado and Dina Katabi named 2012 recipients of the Grace Murray Hopper Award for advances in network efficiency

 Martin Casado helped create the Software Defined Networking (SDN) movement, an approach that provides a software alternative to hardware-based network components.
 He introduced an open interface (OpenFlow) and open-source software components, which uncouple the network from its hardware.
 This level of abstraction creates virtual networks that are able to deliver the same features as physical networks, but with the operational flexibility of virtualization.
 These innovations, readily and widely adopted by industry, have spawned a burgeoning SDN research community with the potential to change the field.
 Casado was Co-founder and Chief Technology Officer of Nicira, which was acquired by VMware in 2012.
 He is currently the Chief Network Architect of VMware as well as a consulting assistant professor at Stanford University.